 Look again.
 They are way more than your parents.
 That they choose to be your parents is a gift; that they are alive is eternal Christmas.

-This letter is your my way of saying thank you.
+your my way of saying thank you.
 You’ve given me everything I’ve ever asked for, but way more importantly, you give me everything I’d never think to ask for.
 Or rather, you share with me everything I’d never ask for.

 Again, I love you.
 Unconditionally.
 Yes, you are my parents, but I’m grateful I’ve learned to love you as human beings.
 As way more than human beings.